esper-io/dev-docs/CONTRIBUTING.md

 The following list shows some guiding rules that you should keep in mind when you're contributing to the Esper documentation:

- -  **DO** create seperate branch on your fork before working on the docs
+ -  **DO** create separate branch on your fork before working on the docs
  - **DON'T** surprise us with large pull requests.
 Instead file an issue and start a discussion.
 - **DO** follow the [GitHub Flow workflow](https://guides.github.com/introduction/flow/).
 - **DO** blog and tweet (or whatever) about your contributions, frequently!
-- **DON'T** modify host urls on the docs with static urls.
-When you are modifying an endpoint, incase it has a user specific endpoint, use `{{ esper_tenant_name }}` so that vuepress will plug in the respective endpoint name there.\
+- **DON'T** modify host URLs on the docs with static URLs.
+When you are modifying an endpoint, in case it has a user specific endpoint, use `{{ esper_tenant_name }}` so that vuepress will plug in the respective endpoint name there.\
 Eg. If you're planning to use `https://<endpoint-name>.shoonyacloud.com` then use `https://{{ esper_tenant_name }}.shoonyacloud.com` instead